rg-wood/salt-lion/README.md

 #### Fast Reflexes

-You gain a bonus equal to the level of this talent to dodge attacks and other AGILITY rolls to react to sudden events.
+You gain a bonus equal to the level of this talent to dodge [actions](#fast-actions) and other AGILITY rolls to react to sudden events.

 #### Frenzy

-You can use this taken to gain a bonus equal to the level of this talent to any melee attacks.
+You can use this talent to gain a bonus equal to the level of this talent to any melee attacks.
 When you use this talent, attacks against you have +2 modifier until your next [turn](#turns).

-#### Grit

-Your maximum [Resolve](#resolve) score is increased by 1 per the level of this talent.

 #### Hardy

 Your maximum [Health](#health) score is increased by 1 per the level of this talent.

+#### Improvised Weapons

+You gain a bonus equal to the level of this talent for [combat](#combat) actions, such as parrying or attacks, using improvised weapons such as clubs.

 #### Knife Fighter

-You can use this taken to gain a bonus equal to the level of this talent to any roll involving skill with knives or daggers, including [combat](#combat) actions using these weapons.
+You can use this talent to gain a bonus equal to the level of this talent to any roll involving skill with knives or daggers, including [combat](#combat) actions using these weapons.

 #### Marksman

+You gain a bonus equal to the level of this talent for ranged attacks.

 #### Sword Fighter

+You gain a bonus equal to the level of this talent for [combat](#combat) actions using swords, such as parrying or attacks.

 ### General Talents

 #### Acrobatic

+You gain a bonus equal to the level of this talent for AGILITY rolls to balance, jump, tumble or other acrobatic feats.

+#### Adaptable

+You can switch to using a different attribute for a roll.
+You gain a bonus equal to the level of this talent to this roll, but the roll is [aggravated](#aggravated-rolls).

 #### Compassionate

+You gain a bonus equal to the level of this talent to EMPATHY rolls to comfort others, particularly when healing [Resolve](#resolve).

 #### Deceitful

+You gain a bonus equal to the level of this talent to EMPATHY rolls to deceive.

+#### Grit

+Your maximum [Resolve](#resolve) score is increased by 1 per the level of this talent.

 #### Insightful